 I personally love the Reader Mode in Safari when I’m trying to read articles.
 It gets rid of all of the clutter, which is mostly ads, and lets me focus on the actual content.
 Now, Apple is using AI to make scanning an article even faster.

-Safari Summaries in iOS 18.1 is a standout feature for fans of Reader Mode.
+Safari Summaries is a standout feature for fans of Reader Mode.
 When using the feature, users can now request a summary of long articles or documents.
 Apple Intelligence distills key points into a concise summary, helping you get the most essential information of an article without having to scan through the entire thing.

 9. Transcription in Notes and Phone